RudrThakur/CPP-School-Visitor-Record-Maintenance-System/README.md

 # CPP-School-Visitor-Record-Maintenance-System
-A software to maintain the visitor record of an organisation written in C Plus Plus
+A software to maintain the visitor record of a school written in C Plus Plus